nomo-app/nomo-webon-cli/README.md

 `npm install --save-dev nomo-webon-cli`

-Alternatively, you can run it via npx:
+For Windows, you can run it via npx:

 `npx nomo-webon-cli --help`